marifarwi/Soilpunk_joulethief/README.md

 5 mins re-explaining how to prepare the 2-cells:

-* Start by cutting out a circle in the plastic container (using the circle head cutter in a drill). it has the same diameter as the membrane.
+* Start by cutting out a circle in the plastic container (using the circle head cutter in a drill).
+It has the same diameter as the membrane.
 * Make two small holes on top of both containers to attach the membrane to them.
 * Cut a circle from the stainless steel net.
 It has the same diameter and shape as the plastic container available to use for the batteries, so if the container has a regtangular section, the net should be cut as the same shape of the container.
 * Connect the cut net to a wire.